 You can review any personal information collected about you at any time by making a formal request in writing to Access Canberra, GPO Box 158, Canberra ACT 2601.

 If you believe that your personal information is being used for a purpose other than what was intended when submitted, you may contact Access Canberra on 13 22 81.
-In all cases Access Canberra will take reasonable steps to verify your identity prior to granting access to your personal information or making corrections to the information collected.
+In all cases the ACT Government will take reasonable steps to verify your identity prior to granting access to your personal information or making corrections to the information collected.

 Privacy obligations for ACT Government agencies

-With respect to the collection, use and disclosure of personal information, Access Canberra is bound by the Information Privacy Act 2014.
+With respect to the collection, use and disclosure of personal information, the ACT Government is bound by the Information Privacy Act 2014.

 Third Party Providers